 In pursuit of these aims the Student Union has established departments and services for use by its members and to support its work with the University and other organisations on behalf of students.
-These include the Representation Office, The Vault Bar & Venue, The Terrace Coffee Bar, The Union Shop, The Shop @ Westdowns, & the Laundries.
+These include the Engagement, Activities and Services Offices, The Advice Centre, The Vault Bar & Venue, The Terrace Coffee Bar, The Union Shop, The Shop @ Westdowns, & the campus laundries.
 Student Officers of the Union sit on every major committee of the University and meet regularly with representatives of Winchester City Council and other local organisations, including residents associations, police and communities together (PACT) and the Winchester Community Safety Partnership, to represent the interests of all students at the University.

-The Student Union's commitment to its members includes volunteer development opportunities for over 2,000 students in activities including Student Union Committees, clubs & societies, RAG (Charity Fundraising), and student academic representation within the faculties of the University.
-It is estimated that these volunteers contribute around 50,000 hours per annum, to promote activism and participation.
+The Student Union's commitment to its members includes extracurricular opportunities for over 2,650 students, over 162 unique engagement opportunities, including sports, societies, volunteering, and student representatives.
+It is estimated that these volunteers contribute around 50,000 hours per annum, in promotion of activism and participation.